iamfaham/JobSync/README.md

 This will:

-1. Fetch recent emails (last 7 days)
+1. Fetch recent emails (last 10 emails by default)
 2. Parse them with AI to extract job application info
 3. Create entries in your Notion database
 4. Cache processed emails to avoid duplicates

+**On first run:** A browser will open for Gmail OAuth authentication.
+Grant permissions and the agent will save a `token.json` for future use.

 ### Generate Weekly Report